Ukraine in the Eurovision Song Contest 2011: Controversy and new final plans

 Following Mika Newton's victory at the Ukrainian national final, jury member Hanna Herman petitioned for a re-evaluation of the result due to multiple votes being submitted from a single phone number causing votes to be miscounted.
 On 28 February, NTU announced that a new final featuring the top three acts in the initial final would take place on 3 March where only a single vote per phone number would be allowed during the show, however both Jamala and Zlata Ognevich declined to participate with the former claiming that votes would again be rigged and the latter having to take part in another television show that day.
 The broadcaster confirmed on 4 March that the new final had been cancelled, and that Mika Newton would remain as the Ukrainian representative for the 2011 contest.
-A revamped version of "Angel" was presented to the public on 15 March through the release of the official music video, directed by Alexander Ivanenko.

 Promotion

+A revamped version of "Angel" was presented to the public on 15 March through the release of the official music video, directed by Alexander Ivanenko.
 Mika Newton specifically promote "Angel" as the Ukrainian Eurovision entry on 27 March by taking part in promotional activities in Armenia where she performed during the National Music Awards.
 A farewell concert for Newton took place on 24 April at the Independence Square in Kyiv, Ukraine where she performed during the event.